effector/effector/beta/src/content/docs/en/api/effector/Event.md

 ### `watch(watcher)` {#readonlyEvent-watch-watcher}

+This method enables you to call callback on each event trigger with the argument of the event.

 :::tip{title="Keep in mind"}
 The `watch` method neither handles nor reports exceptions, manages the completion of asynchronous operations, nor addresses data race issues.